MCP Tool Invocation System

 Built-in Tools

-- Permission Control: Can be enabled or disabled via configuration
+- Permission Control: Enabled or disabled via the Built-in Tools toggle

 Platform Operator Tools